xmrdzx1998/AppDev/README.md

 		screen.h
 		screen.c

-4.Contact information:
+4. Contact information:

 		Name: Pham Vu		Tel: +358469405433	Email: phamlongvu6969@gmail.com

-5.Credit and acknowledgement: This project uses Raspberry Pi 3 and is made by following the instruction of Doctor Gao Chao, VAMK.
+5. Credit and acknowledgement: This project uses Raspberry Pi 3 and is made by following the instruction of Doctor Gao Chao, VAMK.